Learning Frequency and Memory-Aware Prompts for Multi-Modal Object Tracking: Experiment

 \subsection{Experimental Settings}

 When fine-tuning the proposed method, we choose the training sets of LasHeR for RGB-T tracking, DepthTrack for RGB-D tracking, and VisEvent for RGB-E tracking.
 The proposed method is trained on one NVIDIA RTX 4090 GPU with a batch size of 16.
 We use the ViT-base trained on MAE as our baseline.
 The training consists of two stages: in the first stage, we fine-tune the visual adapter and patch-embedding layer for 60 epochs while freezing the other part of the network.
 In the second stage, we fine-tune the memory adapter on top of stage one for another 60 epochs and freeze the other part except for the patch-embedding layer and visual adapter.
 Each epoch contains 10,000 samples and we use the AdamW optimizer with a learning rate of $5e^{-4}$.
+In addition, our method contains a total of 98.9M parameters, introducing 7.3M more than the baseline, with an additional computational cost of 1 GFLOPS.